melexis/sphinx-coverity-extension/README.rst

 other special fields.
 That means you can end up with a huge amount of intentionally triaged defects, without any explanation why they are intentional.
 Because of that, you cannot link your explanations for actions to that report and numbers could mean just anything.
 This plugin should enable simple and seamless Coverity reporting integration into existing Sphinx documentation.
-Generating a reStructured Text table of defects was one option, but that allows changing before it is rendered, so to provide a more trustworthy path, this plugin retrieves the data through Coverity API and generates/renders documentation via Sphinx without intermediate (editable) artifacts.
+Generating a reStructuredText table of defects was one option, but that allows changing before it is rendered, so to provide a more trustworthy path, this plugin retrieves the data through Coverity API and generates/renders documentation via Sphinx without intermediate (editable) artifacts.